vtex-apps/locale-switcher/README.md

 Then, add `locale-switcher` block into your app theme, as we do in our [Header app](https://github.com/vtex-apps/store-header/blob/master/store/blocks.json)

+If you have more than one language configured for your account, you can pass the following query string `cultureInfo=<locale>` to switch to other locale.

 ### Blocks API

 When implementing this component as a block, various inner blocks may be available.
 The following interface lists the available blocks within `LocaleSwitcher` and describes if they are required or optional.